Record Books

 9. Illustrate something learned in the project this year.
 Exhibits may be a display board, a stand-alone item, or a decorative item such as gun stocks, decoys, etc. Display boards and stand-alone projects are to be entered in the specific discipline that the exhibit relates to (i.e. .22 rifle, air rifle, shotgun, etc.).

-10. Stand-alone exhibits chosen for State Fair: There is a maximum size of 3’ in width and depth and 7’ in height.
-The item must be stable when standing in order to be displayed.
+10. Al items in the Stand-Alone and Decorative Item classes will be a maximum size of 3 feet wide, 3 feet deep, and 7 feet in height as the item is intended for display.
+The item must be stable when standing to be displayed within the 3' x 3' space.
+If an exhibit is larger than this, a notebook can be used as an exhibit showing how and what was made.
 Stand-Alone Exhibits chosen for State Fair that are larger than 35 lb will be the responsibility of the family to take to the State Fair.

 11. The decorative item class includes items that are used to decorate a room, building, etc. This item would be considered a decorative item (board with antlers, using feathers to make an item, jewelry, etc.)